HackYourFuture-CPH/program/courses/Foundation/team-processes-intro/week1/lesson-plan.md

     - Retrospective
   - Other ceremonies:
     - Postmortems
-    - product trio
+    - Product trio
   - Activity:
     - Separate into 2 teams: stakeholders and the dev team.
       - Stakeholders bring new requests 1 day/week before release
-        -The dev team should discuss and make a decision
+      - The dev team should discuss and make a decision

 ## Exercises